Introduction

 Q3.
 What weight should beginners use?

 Q4.
-Why do I feel lower back exercises in my hamstrings/glutes?
+Why do I feel my hamstrings or glutes working too?

 Q5.
 Can I do these if I have a herniated disc?